Switching to F-Pulse

 What doesn't change: Your data assets remain in your warehouse.
 F-Pulse doesn't move your data — it replaces the orchestration layer with visual control.

-Move from n8n
+Coming from n8n

 to F-Pulse visual pipeline control